EMAIL ME________ RUSSIAN.ANTIQUE@GMAIL.COM

 He was admitted to the Court and met Catherine the Great many times.

 Mettenleiter was a great artist of his time and a highly professional portrait painter.

 Although Catherine, at first glance, seems to look quite ugly, but spent some time and look at her again and again, and you see that she is beautiful, not ugly, yes, beautiful and the beauty comes from her eyes.

 What more then eyes can tell about a person, his wit, intelligence, character.

-Look in her eyes and you will see not a regular old women beaten by age, but a very powerful minded person with very much alive glance that makes you feel the power of intelligent and experienced mind.
+Look in her eyes and you will see not a regular old women beaten by age, but a very powerful minded person with a very much alive glance that makes you feel the power of the intelligent and experienced mind.